 - Royal Ottawa Golf Club – The Royal Ottawa is one of the oldest golf clubs outside Britain, founded in the spring of 1891.
 The first nine-holer was built on 50 acres of land donated to the club by Charles Maguire, a real estate developer, on the banks of Lake Ontario, just west of the former Rideau Rifle Range.

-With flowers crammed in every nook and cranny in Ontario during spring, you’ll be able to bring the season of thriving flora home with you after a flower picking excursion.
+With flowers crammed in every nook and cranny in Ontario during spring, you can bring the season of thriving flora home with you after a flower-picking excursion.
 This magical province has an abundance of farms to choose from to obtain the bouquet of your dreams.
-Here are a few to explore to step up your flower arranging game:
+Here are a few to explore to step up your flower-arranging game:

-- Windecker Woods Flower Farm – With a kaleidoscope of colourful flowers to choose from, you’ll be able to snip and clip your way to the springtime flower bunch of your dreams.
+- Windecker Woods Flower Farm – With a kaleidoscope of colourful flowers, you can snip and clip your way to the springtime flower bunch of your dreams.

 - Garden Party Flower Farm – A stunning 2-acre farm in St. Agatha, this picking adventure is the perfect opportunity to immerse yourself in nature (and take a piece home with you!).